Syrph/BCB_2022/_sources/markdowns/practical_3/practical_3.md

 shape and body mass.
 This is because bigger species tend to have proportionally bigger traits.
-If we were to calculate functional distinctiveness using these traits in their current form, we would probably only determine which species are the biggest and smallest.
+If we were to calculate functional distinctiveness using these traits in their current form, we would probably only determine which species are biggest and smallest.
 Another problem is that when all the traits are highly correlated, it’s harder to tell which ones are important for functional distinctiveness.
 Instead our model may simply pick them at random, leading to potentially random results.

-Instead we can use two variables from Pigot et al. 2020, “beak shape”, and “body shape”.
+Instead we can use two variables from Pigot *et al.* (2020), “beak shape”, and “body shape”.
 These variables were created using a Principal Components Analysis (PCA) to condense our traits down into fewer uncorrelated variables, removing body mass as the dominant effect.